pixee/docs/docs/codemods/java/pixee_java_secure-random.md

 ## F.A.Q.

-### Why is this codemod marked as Merge After Cursory Review?
+### Why is this codemod marked as Merge Without Review?

-Modern versions of more `SecureRandom` are incredibly fast, and unless you're generating hundreds of megabytes per second of random data, it's unlikely the swap will be noticeably slower.
+We believe this change is safe, effective, and unlikely to be noticeably slower.

 ## Codemod Settings